yanayem/yanayem/README.md

 ### ✨ Fun Fact

-> Sometimes my code works on the first try… and that’s how I know I missed something 😅
+> Sometimes my code works on the first try… and that’s how I know I forgot something 😅

 ---